On this dayOct 14, 1982

 President Reagan’s expansion of the “War on Drugs” built on the actions of President Richard Nixon, who announced a drug war in 1971.
 Nixon officials later admitted that the President intended to criminalize Black people.

 During his two terms as President, Reagan tripled the federal drug law enforcement budget, hired over 4,000 additional prosecutors, tripled the number of drug cases prosecuted, and doubled conviction rates for drug crimes.
-He supported death sentences for individuals convicted of drug crimes and conscripted the United States Military in support of drug prosecutions.
+He supported death sentences for individuals convicted of drug crimes and conscripted the U.S. Military in support of drug prosecutions.

 When addressing the nation on the drug war, President Reagan used language that dehumanized people with addiction or dependency problems, calling them, in a 1988 speech, “parasites” and “vermin” who “peddled toxins” in government-subsidized housing.
-Drug enforcement targeted low-income Black communities and other vulnerable people and further entrenched the presumption of guilt and dangerousness that burdens people of color in the United States.
+Drug enforcement targeted low-income Black communities and other vulnerable people and further entrenched the presumption of guilt and dangerousness that burdens people of color in the U.S.